hemraj-007/Contact-Page/README.md

 - Axios for API requests
 - Integration with SheetDB API for storing submissions

-## How to Run
+## Project Setup
-1. Clone the repository
+1. Clone the repository using `git clone <https://github.com/hemraj-007/Contact-Page>`.
-2. Install dependencies with `npm install`
+2. Install necessary dependencies by running `npm install` in the project root.
-3. Start the development server with `npm run dev`
+3. 3.
+Start the development server with `npm run dev`

 ## Dependencies
 - React